 Things I love about this book: familiar author, classic, illustrations that tell the story

-Any Jan Brett book that I can include in my read aloud roundups will definitely make the list.
+Any Jan Brett book that I can include in my read-aloud roundups will definitely make the list.
 This story begins with Hoppi getting up and getting ready for the egg decorating contest.
 The winner of the contest gets to help the Easter Bunny hide eggs on Easter morning.
 As Hoppi makes his way through the town, he sees all the wonderful eggs that everyone else is making.
 As they share a piece of their egg decorations with Hoppi, he gathers up a collection.
 But one day, he spots a robin leave her nest, so Hoppi decides to tend the egg.
-Once the contest comes, the town all realize Hoppi isn’t there and is still tending the egg.
+Once the contest comes, the town all realizes Hoppi isn’t there and is still tending the egg.
 Hoppi is rewarded in the end for being responsible!

 #3- Easter Read Aloud